scottlefoll/SoilRegenRebuild/readme.md

 This will start the server, and deliver the soilRegenApp website to localhost, where it is being delivered on port 8000.
 To open soilRegenApp in the browser, type the following command in the address bar: " http://127.0.0.1:8000/soilRegenApp/ "

-The project also has a fully working admin site that can be accessed in the browser, where users and stocks may be added or modified.
+The project also has a fully working admin site that can be accessed in the browser, where users and farms may be added or modified.
 To access the admin site, enter the following in a new browser window address bar:  " http://127.0.0.1:8000/admin/ "

 To test the system the first time, try logging in to either the app site or the admin site using the following user credentials: